 What NEC Malpractice Lawsuits Tell Us

 The average verdict or settlement payout in a sampling of recent malpractice lawsuits for NEC in premature infants was around $3.5 million.
 The median awarded in these NEC cases was $1.3 million.
-These are just verdicts and settlements in NEC cases that we researched.
+These are just verdicts and settlements in NEC cases we researched.
 But I think they are instructive when looking at potential trial value.

-Do these numbers suggest misleadingly high compensation awards in Similac NEC lawsuits.
+Do these numbers suggest misleadingly high compensation awards in Similac NEC lawsuits?
 I don’t think so.
 If anything, these compensation amounts values are probably lower than the potential settlement or verdict amounts we could see in Similac NEC lawsuits.
 Why?
 The defendant you have in a jury trial has an impact on the compensation award.
 The defendants in the NEC malpractice cases were doctors or nurses who probably made honest mistakes.
 Juries are willing to award high damages in those types of lawsuits, obviously.
 These types of defendants get much more sympathy from juries than big companies (like Abbott).

 Why Similac NEC Lawsuits Have Such a High Potential Settlement Value

-The Similac product liability lawsuits have a very high potential settlement value compared to other product liability cases because they are essentially birth injury claims.
+The Similac product liability lawsuits have a very high potential settlement amounts compared to other product liability cases because they are essentially birth injury claims.
 The underlying injury in all the Similac lawsuits is NEC in a premature baby.
 NEC is an extremely dangerous neonatal medical condition that is often fatal.

 The mortality rate for NEC in preemies varies from 20% to over 90% depending on the baby’s size and stage of development.
 Most of the Similac NEC lawsuits that have been filed so far have involved cases where the infant passed away after developing NEC.
 This makes the Similac lawsuits comparable to wrongful death birth injury malpractice cases.
 These are very sad cases that can generate massive verdicts if they go to trial, which drives up their potential settlement value.

 Cases, where the baby develops NEC and survives, might actually have an even higher settlement value than the wrongful death NEC cases.
 When a preemie survives NEC, they often have serious long-term health consequences, such as short-gut syndrome.
-These cases can have a higher value because damages may include years of future medical expenses.
+These cases can have a higher average settlement payout because damages may include years of future medical expenses.
 Birth injuries that leave a child with lifelong medical needs, such as cerebral palsy, have the highest potential value of all personal injury cases.

 Contact Our Similac NEC Lawyers Today